ariel-lindgren/Lesson-5-Star-Notary/README.md

-# Star Notary DAPP
+# CryptoStar Dapp

-This project contains the code for a Smart Contract compliant with the ERC-721 Token to manage non-fungible tokens for a Star Notary DAPP.
+This project contains the code for a Smart Contract compliant with the ERC-721 Token to manage non-fungible tokens for the CryptoStar DAPP.

 ## Getting Started